irowiki-org/iROWikiPatcherTool/README.md

 # iRO Wiki Patcher Tool

-CI/CD to push patches for the iRO Wiki.
+CI/CD to push patches for the iRO Wiki Patcher.
 Thanks to Pinga for getting all of this setup.

 Visit us on discord if you have questions: https://irowiki.org/discord